-First year daytime students are obligated to stay in Durham, NC through the beginning of May to complete Spring term 2 and final exams.
+First-year daytime students are obligated to stay in Durham, NC through the beginning of May to complete Spring term 2 and final exams.
 These same students are obligated to return to Durham, NC for pre-term activities in late August.
-Therefore, internships should not start prior to May 4, 2020 and should end by August 17, 2020 so these students can fulfill their academic obligations.
+Therefore, internships should not start prior to May 2,2022 and should end by August 19, 2022 so these students can fulfill their academic obligations.

 Minimal event conflict is in the best interest of students and employers, therefore the Career Management Center makes every effort to work closely with employers to find a time that maximizes student engagement and minimizes conflicts.
 We encourage employers to engage directly with student club organizations for events.
 Employer activity through clubs should also be coordinated with the Career Management Center before confirming the activity with the student club.

-It is critical to the Team Fuqua experience that first year MBA students are given the opportunity to settle in at Fuqua, focus on academics, and explore their career options at the beginning of their MBA program experience.
-Therefore, recruiting activity targeting first year MBA students is not permitted until the third full week of fall term 1.
-Activity targeting first year students in the fall terms is limited to information gathering and networking events.
-Interviews for internships are not permitted before pre-term interviews begin on January 3, 2020.
+It is critical to the Team Fuqua experience that first-year MBA students are given the opportunity to settle in at Fuqua, focus on academics, and explore their career options at the beginning of their MBA program experience.
+Therefore, recruiting activity targeting first-year MBA students is not permitted until the third full week of Fall Term 1.
+Activity targeting first-year students in the fall terms is limited to information gathering and networking events.
+Interviews for internships are not permitted before pre-term interviews begin on January 4, 2022.
 Please consult the recruiting calendar for specific dates.

 Providing sufficient time without undue pressure from company representatives allows students to evaluate their employment opportunities, therefore making the wisest decisions for all parties.
 This creates a positive experience for candidates and employers, ultimately reducing renege and attrition rates.
 To fully support the candidate decision process, offer timing guidelines are outlined here.